The Class of 1967 Internship Program at the Wellesley Centers for Women

 - Ability to proofread for both content and technical writing errors

-- Strongly preferred: Coursework related to Africa
+- Strongly preferred: Coursework related to gender and cultural studies

-- Preferred: Coursework related to Africana studies and/or women and gender studies
+- Preferred: Coursework related to social sciences

 - A self-starter who works well independently but is also highly communicative